bkoch53/FIR/fir_abuse/README.md

 ## Usage

-The `fir_abuse` plugin adds a **context menu** to be displayed when you right click on an artifact link on the incident details page.
+The `fir_abuse` plugin adds a **context menu** to be displayed when you right click on an artifact link on the finding details page.

 Thanks to a **visual indicator** this context menu offers a feedback on the **enrichement task** fired in the background upon **each artifact creation** (provided by the two required plugins).